checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 ### Time ribbon

-Single check runs can be accessed by selecting them on the time ribbon or by hovering dots and clicking View Details.
+Check run results can be accessed by selecting them on the time ribbon or by hovering dots and clicking View Details.
 View Details will open the selected check run in a new browser tab; a simple click on a time ribbon dot will show a preview of the selected check run below it.

 <img class="screenshot-partial" alt="check results overview time ribbon" src="/docs/images/monitoring/check-overview-time-ribbon.png"/>